Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

-In both cases, as gas particles are ejected in the same direction and from their personal positions, radiative winds and jets outflows are bipolar, with an opening angle assumed to be null and a finite cross section extent generally $\lesssim 1\mathrm{\ kpc}$.
-On one hand, this choice makes sense for the low accretion mode, as AGN jets are actually observed as thin collimated ejections.
-As for radiative AGN winds, this model may be a bit reductive as the opening angle is likely to be greater.
-Nevertheless, \citet{Dav__2019} justifies it by saying that, even if they were, for instance, spherical, they would probably get collimated on scales that cannot be resolved in \simba.
+In either case, radiative winds and jets outflows are ejected bipolarly, with an opening angle assumed to be null and a finite cross section extent generally $\lesssim 1\mathrm{\ kpc}$.
+On the one hand, this choice makes sense for the low accretion mode, as AGN jets are actually observed as thin, collimated ejections.
+As for radiative AGN winds, this model may be a bit reductive, as the opening angle is likely to be greater.
+Nevertheless, \citet{Dav__2019} justifies the choice of bipolar ejection by arguing that re-collimation occurs on scales unresolved in \simba.

 Finally, fast-accreting SMBH with fully boosted jets can exert \textit{X-ray heating} feedback if the galaxy is poor in gas, with a gas mass fraction $f_{\mathrm{m,gas}} = M_{\mathrm{tot}}/M_{*} < 0.2$.
 This definition is motivated by the observed inclination of the slow radiative winds to appear in more gaseous galaxies, where there would be important radiative losses \citep{Best_2012}.
 The X-ray heating is applied to the gas particles within the SMBH accretion kernel, computed following Equation~12 of \citet{Choi_2012}, scaling on the inverse of the square of their distance from the SMBH.
 The energy conversion is made depending on whether the gas belongs to the ISM or not.
 The cold ISM gas is simply heated and its temperature is increased depending on the heating flux at its position.
-Half of the heating energy given to the non-ISM gas is converted into kinetic energy, in the form of a radial outwards kick, while the rest is kept as thermal energy.
-The X-ray heating feedback has little effect on the galaxy mass function, but plays a critical role for galaxy quenching.
+Half of the heating energy given to the non-ISM gas is converted into kinetic energy, in the form of a radial outward kick, while the rest is kept as thermal energy.
+The X-ray heating feedback has little effect on the galaxy mass function but plays a critical role for galaxy quenching.